liampingu/alpha-ess-tools/README.md

-# Home battery + Sonos
+# AlphaESS Tools

-I have rooftop solar and a battery which are connected to the AlphaESS cloud monitoring.
+I have rooftop solar and a battery which are connected to the AlphaESS cloud platform.

 This repo contains a simple python client for the Alpha ESS API (https://open.alphaess.com/api), and some scripts that use the client:
  * Sonos status light
- * Bulk download
+ * Bulk download of home energy data

 ## Sonos status light